cary-ilm/seabeepea/website/about.md

 Please see the technical documentation for further detail.

+## Imath

+The half type is now distributed as a part of the Imath library, along with other C++ classes that represent 2D and 3D vectors and matrices and other simple but useful mathematical objects, functions, and data types common in computer graphics applications.
+These classes were originally distributed as the IlmBase library as a component of OpenEXR, but as of the the 3.0 release of OpenEXR in late 2020, Imath is now distributed independently of OpenEXR, although it continues to be maintained by the OpenEXR project.

 ## About the OpenEXR Project

 OpenEXR is a project of the [Academy Software